tiberiucorbu/av-website/README.md

 AV Website
 ==========

-A showcase website for a photographer.
+Showcase WebSite for a photographer.

-Forked from the gae-init-upload sandbox.
+Forked from the [gae-init-upload][] sandbox.

 Running the Development Environment
 -----------------------------------